Last updated on December 29th, 2019 at 01:57 am

 They don’t look it, but these po’boys are vegan and they are the first recipe I am sharing from my MY NEW COOKBOOK!
 Weeeeeeeeee!
-Great Vegan Meals for the Carnivorous Family is due out this December and is filled with carnivore-approved plant based meals for the whole family.
+Great Vegan Meals for the Carnivorous Family is due out and is filled with carnivore-approved plant based meals for the whole family.
 This vegan po’boy is meatlessly meaty and full of bold traditional flavours.

 The first time I tried a po’boy was in Tennesse and it blew my mind.
 My husband and I had already eaten our way from New York to Nashville and we didn’t think the food could get any better but the po’boy proved us wrong.
 We didn’t stay long in Tennessee long, but boy it made an impression.